munificent/craftinginterpreters/book/optimization.md

 To reinforce that point, let's go ahead and run the same benchmark in our now-optimized VM and see what the profiler shows us.
 On my machine, `tableGet()` is still a fairly large chunk of execution time.
-That's to be expected for a dynamically-typed language.
+That's to be expected for a dynamically typed language.
 But it has dropped from 72% of the total execution time down to 35%.
 That's much more in line with what we'd like to see and shows that our optimization didn't just make the program faster, but made it faster *in the way we expected*.
-Profilers are useful for verifying solutions just as they are for discovering problems.
+Profilers are as useful for verifying solutions as they are for discovering problems.

 ## NaN Boxing